 Witness Post: Blood in the Water

-Only one person died…at least that is what we were led to believe.
-The year was 1804 and his name was Charles Floyd, a Sargent in the US Army.
-Although we do not know for certain, it is reported that Floyd died of bilious chorlick, more commonly known as a ruptured appendix.
-Floyd was on the Expedition with Captains Lewis and Clark.
-His gravesite sits on a bluff overlooking the present day Sioux City, Iowa.
-What is missing from this picture is the full story and further disclosures.
-Floyd’s is the only recorded death of a member of the expedition.
-There were lots of near misses and there are stories that two other men died.
+Only one person died…at least that is what the journals of Lewis & Clark led us to believe.
+The year was 1804.
+The dead man was Charles Floyd, a Sargent in the US Army.
+It is hard to know for certain, but it was reported that Floyd died of bilious chorlick, more commonly known as a ruptured appendix.
+Floyd’s gravesite sits on a bluff overlooking the present day Sioux City, Iowa.
+What is missing from this picture is the full story.
+Floyd’s is the only recorded death of a member of the expedition; however, for full disclosure there were lots of near misses and stories of two other men who died.
 Both deaths were caused by officers in the Corps of Discovery.
-The names of the deceased and the details of exactly what happened to these men are extinguished from most history books, as their bodies were covered in dirt and marked with a coin.
-The men had died in hand-to-hand combat while fighting the white invaders, who paddled their canoes into the Indians’ prized hunting grounds.
-Some say they we’re murdered.
-Among the questions: “What really happened?”
-And “Why don’t we know more about the deaths?”
+The names of the deceased and the details of exactly what happened to these men have been extinguished from most US history books.
+Their bodies were quickly covered in dirt and marked with a coin.
+The men had died in hand-to-hand combat while fighting the white invaders of their prized hunting grounds.
+Some say the Indians were murdered.
+Among the questions remaining: “What really happened?”
+And “Why don’t we know more about the deaths of these men?”

 What Really Happened